fxmbx/MkopaAssignment/Readme.md

 make build-docker
 ```

-To run the docker imahe
+To run the docker image

 ```bash
 make run-docker